awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-operations-intro.md

 ## Non\-Storage and Storage Based Operations<a name="how-it-works-operations-video-storage"></a>

 Amazon Rekognition operations are grouped into the following categories\.
 + **Non\-storage API operations** – In these operations, Amazon Rekognition does not persist any information\.
 You provide input images and videos, the operation performs the analysis, and returns results, but nothing is saved by Amazon Rekognition\.
-For more information, see [](how-it-works-storage-non-storage.md#how-it-works-non-storage)\.
+For more information, see [Non\-Storage Operations](how-it-works-storage-non-storage.md#how-it-works-non-storage)\.
 + **Storage\-based API operations** – Amazon Rekognition servers can store detected facial information in containers known as collections\.
 Amazon Rekognition provides additional API operations you can use to search the persisted face information for face matches\.
 For more information, see [Storage\-Based API Operations](how-it-works-storage-non-storage.md#how-it-works-storage-based)\.

 ## Using the AWS SDK or HTTP to Call Amazon Rekognition API Operations<a name="images-java-http"></a>